Menu

 If you have any questions about a challenge, contact the appropriate chair listed below.

-2026 GUILD CHALLENGE
+2027 GUILD CHALLENGE

-Chair: Beverly Spurs
+Chair: Beverly spurs

-2025 ART QUILT CHALLENGE
+2027 ART QUILT CHALLENGE

 CHAIR: JOAN BARKER

-2026 PASS THE ENVELOPE
+2027 PASS THE ENVELOPE

 CHAIR: KATHY CALLAHAN

-This challenge is similar to the childhood game of "Telephone" and is worked in a chain.
-The first person in the chain gets an inspiration photograph and makes a 9 x 12 inch quilt based on their interpretation of the photo.
-The next person in the chain never sees the photograph but uses the 9 x 12 inch quilt they receive from the person before them in the chain as their inspiration for their 9 x 12 inch quilt.
+The first person in the chain gets an inspiration photograph and makes a 9" x 11" quilt based on their interpretation of the photo.
+The next person in the chain never sees the photograph but uses the quilt they receive from the person before them in the chain as their inspiration for their quilt.
 The chain continues, as each person uses the quilt of the person before them as the inspiration for their quilt.
 Each person in the chain has one month to complete their project before passing it to the next person.
-This is very fun to do and is not as time consuming as making a larger quilt.

-© 2019-2024 Guild of Quilters of Contra Costa County
+© 2019-2027 Guild of Quilters of Contra Costa County

 501(c)(3) nonprofit organization (Federal Tax ID: 82-2393097)